Chondrus crispus: Distribution

 Chondrus crispus is commonly found along the shores of Ireland and the coast of Europe including Iceland, the Faroe Islands, western Baltic Sea to southern Spain.
 It is found on the Atlantic coasts of Canada and recorded from California in the United States to Japan.
 However, any distribution outside the Northern Atlantic needs to be verified.

 There are also other species of the same genus in the Pacific Ocean, for example, C. ocellatus Holmes, C. nipponicus Yendo, C. yendoi Yamada et Mikami, C. pinnulatus (Harvey) Okamura and C. armatus (Harvey) Yamada et Mikami.

 Ecology

 Chondrus crispus is found growing on rock from the middle intertidal zone into the subtidal zone, all the way to the ocean floor.
 It is able to survive with minimal sunlight.

 C. crispus is susceptible to infection from the oomycete Pythium porphyrae.

 Uses

+C. crispus is traditionally used fresh as a thickening agent in carrageen pudding, a milk-based dish eaten in Scotland and Ireland.

-C. crispus is an industrial source of carrageenan commonly used as a thickener and stabilizer in milk products, such as ice cream and processed foods.
+Likewise, it is an industrial source of carrageenan commonly used as a thickener and stabilizer in milk products, such as ice cream and processed foods.
+During World War 2 the allies used carageenan as an alternative to agar which had been cut off due to Japan being the sole producer.
 In Europe, it is indicated as E407 or E407a.
 It may also be used as a thickener in calico printing and paper marbling, and for fining beer.
 Irish moss is frequently used with Mastocarpus stellatus (Gigartina mamillosa), Chondracanthus acicularis (G. acicularis), and other seaweeds, which are all commonly found growing together.
 Carrageenan may be extracted from tropical seaweeds of the genera Kappaphycus and Eucheuma.